Chris Evans MP

 Although I enjoy politics I believe it is important to have outside interests.
 In my spare time, I enjoy running and boxing.

 Further to this, I enjoy reading as well as being an avid sports fan.
 In September 2017 I wrote and published a book Fearless Freddie: The Life and Times of Freddie Mills.
-My new book, Don Revie: The Definitive Biography, was published in October 2021.
+My latest book, Don Revie: The Definitive Biography, was published in October 2021.

 ABOUT OUR